 The first structure to break ground in 1946 was Richard Neutra’s Case Study House #20 for the Bailey family: a young dentist and his wife.
 Dr. Bailey commissioned Neutra to plan an additional walkway and wing of the home to be built in later years, as the couple expected to have children.
 Next came Rodney Walker’s Case Study House #18 for the West family in 1948, constructed on the northeast corner of the five acres.
 Situated in between #18 and #20 is another Neutra design of the late 1940s, but this one was disavowed by the Case Study Program due to changes in design and materials.

 The year 1949 hosted the construction of the Eames and Entenza houses, both described as “technological twins, but architectural opposites.”
 They utilize similar materials standard to the industrial building industry with drastically different forms and client needs.
 Due to Entenza’s close relationship with Charles and Ray, it was natural to share their three acres more fluidly—the designs were intentional in preventing the dwellers from peering into the neighboring house’s private areas.
 Overall, there was little division between the separate properties on this Case Study bluff, allowing the residents to share the eucalyptus grove and the scenic view of the Pacific Ocean below the cliff’s edge.

 Today, all five homes are still remarkably intact and some boast more historic materials than others.
-While the Eames House is now a non-profit historic house museum visitable by appointment, the other homes remain as cherished private residences.
-Despite their lack of public access, one can still take a pleasant walk up the driveway, passing Neutra’s original curved weeping mortar wall and the other properties on the way to the Eames House.
+While the Eames House is now a non-profit house museum visitable by appointment, the other homes remain as cherished private residences.
+Despite their lack of public access, one can still take a pleasant walk up the driveway, passing Neutra’s original, curved weeping mortar wall and the other properties on the way to the Eames House.

 Read the Arts & Architecture Magazine briefings here.